Barry Smolin: The Music Never Stops

 From 1995 to 2012, Smolin was the host of The Music Never Stops, a psychedelic radio show on KPFK in Los Angeles, California for which Smolin won the first ever Jammy Award for "Best Radio Show" in 2000.
 Smolin's program was also nominated for an LA Weekly Music Award in 2004 in the "Best Radio Show" category.
 The Music Never Stops began as a program featuring live recordings of the Grateful Dead, but after the death of Jerry Garcia; Smolin expanded the scope of the show to include contemporary jam-rock and miscellaneous psychedelia, paying special attention to music being made by musicians in Los Angeles.
 The program has been covered in Relix magazine.

 Head Room

-Smolin was host of the program Head Room on KPFK.
+Smolin was host of the program Head Room on KPFK, up until the program's abrupt cancellation in April 2021.
+Head Room's final broadcast was on April 25, 2021.

 Teaching

 Smolin's teaching career has been featured in articles in Time and the Los Angeles Times, as well as in the Larchmont Chronicle, and the Library Foundation of L.A.'s "My Moby-Dick" tribute.
 From 1987 to 1992, Smolin taught English at Fairfax High School (the school Smolin himself graduated from in 1978) in the Los Angeles Unified School District.
 Since leaving Fairfax in 1992, he was on the faculty at Alexander Hamilton High School, teaching English in the Hamilton Humanities Magnet program until 2021.
 His teaching credential was revoked in July 2022 due to misconduct.